Lightning-Flow-Scanner/lightning-flow-scanner-vsce/README.md

 ![Fix Flow Screenshot(https://raw.githubusercontent.com/RubenHalman/Force-Flow-Control/master/docs/fixapplied.png)](https://raw.githubusercontent.com/RubenHalman/Force-Flow-Control/master/docs/fixapplied.png)

+### Flow Rules

+Provides an overview of all rules and their descriptions.
+Current rules from the [core module](https://github.com/Force-Config-Control/lightning-flow-scanner-core) include:
+1. DML statements in a loop
+1. Duplicate DML operations
+1. Hardcoded Ids
+1. Missing flow description
+1. Missing error handlers
+1. Missing null handlers
+1. Unconnected elements
+1. Unused variables

 ## Contributing

-Lightning Flow Health Check is a free and open source initiative.
-It will benefit from any contribution you are willing to make.
+Lightning Flow Health Check is a free and open source initiative and can benefit hugely from your contribution(s).
-Would you like to contribute to this project?
-You can find all the details on how to do so in [CONTRIBUTING.md].
+Please consider getting engaged by giving us feedback or leaving a review if you use the extension.